30 Hours / 30 CEs

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals with varying levels of experience in sexual violence risk assessment.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience with sexual violence risk assessment and structured professional judgment (SPJ) guidelines.

-• Beginner: New to sexual violence risk assessment or unfamiliar with Structured Professional Judgment (SPJ) approaches; seeking foundational knowledge of the SVR-20 V2 and RSVP guidelines, their structure, and administration procedures.
+• Beginner: Participants new to sexual violence risk assessment or unfamiliar with SPJ guidelines will gain foundational knowledge of the diversity of sexual violence, challenges in assessment, and the basics of SVR-20 V2 and RSVP administration.

 • Practice Setting

 Professionals who participate in this training typically work in environments where assessing and managing the risk of sexual violence is a core responsibility.
 These settings often involve multidisciplinary teams and require collaboration across mental health, criminal justice, healthcare, and social service sectors.
-The practice environment may include correctional facilities, forensic mental health units, community supervision agencies, hospitals, victim services organizations, schools, and corporate or institutional settings.
 Practitioners are often tasked with evaluating individuals who may pose a risk of sexual violence, developing case formulations, and creating management or intervention plans tailored to specific cases.
 The work is complex, requiring sensitivity to diverse populations and the ability to apply structured professional judgment tools in real-world scenarios.

 Examples of Practice Settings